What graduate programs are offered by Pace University?

 The GRE is not required for admission to the graduate programs offered by the School of Education.

 What is the code to report test scores to Pace University?

 The score reporting code is 2635 for New York City campus and 2644 for the Westchester campus.
 These codes are valid for all programs and all standardized tests.

-Is the TOEFL required for admission to Pace University?
+Is an English language proficiency exam (e.g. TOEFL) required for admission to Pace University?

 The Admission Committee may, however, require additional testing if, for example, as a result of materials submitted as part of your application or communications with you, there are concerns about your ability to read, write, and speak English sufficiently to meet the demands of your intended curriculum.
-In this case, or if your TOEFL or IELTS score is below the guideline stated above, your admission will be conditioned upon your successful completion of an intensive English-language program at Pace University's English Language Institute (ELI) or a similar program approved by Pace University's ELI.
+In this case, or if your TOEFL, IELTS or Pearson PTE score is below the guideline stated above, your admission will be conditioned upon your successful completion of an intensive English-language program at Pace University's English Language Institute (ELI) or a similar program approved by Pace University's ELI.

 How many letters of recommendation are required for admission?

 Two recommendations from individuals who can knowledgeably comment on your ability to successfully complete graduate study are required.
 These references may be academic or professional, and must be forwarded in sealed envelopes.
-Note: Applicants to the MSEd and PsyD must submit three letters of recommendation.
+Note: Applicants to the two MSEd in School Psychology programs, the PsyD program, or the PhD in Mental Health Counseling must submit three letters of recommendation.
 Applicants to the Actors Studio MFA must submit one academic and one professional recommendation.
-Visit the Downloadable Forms page to access the Recommendation Form.
+Visit the Forms and Brochures page to access the Recommendation Form.